canonical/ght/README.md

 - emea
 - apac

-To add new regions or add cities to an existing regions please create [an issue](https://github.com/canonical/greenhouse-automations/issues/new).
+To add new regions or add cities to an existing region please create [an issue](https://github.com/canonical/greenhouse-automations/issues/new).

 Example:
 ```